YahooArchive/mojito-cli-test/README.md

 By default, the test results are written to both `stdout` and saved in a JUnitXML-formatted file at `artifacts/test/result.xml`.
 To specify a different destination, use the `--directory` option (see below).

-A particular test module (i.e., the YUI module name) can be specified with the `--testname` option.
-This option can be used multiple times.
-For example:
+Run only the tests in the YUI module named "mod-a-tests":

+    $ mojito test app --testname mod-a-tests

+Run only the tests in the YUI modules named "mod-a-tests" and "mod-b-tests", in the mojit Foo:

-    $ mojito test app --testname mod-tests --testname mod-tests
+    $ mojito test mojit Foo --testname mod-a-tests --testname mod-b-tests

 ### Options